yanganto/relayer-game/README.md

     - if name is not provided, the relayer will be name with serial numbers
   - `choice`
     - relayer may be response as `H`(Honest), `L`(Lie), `N`(No response)
-    - if the lengeht of chose are shorter than other relayers, it will be deem to no response.
+    - if the length of chose are shorter than other relayers, it will be deem to no response.

 We assume there always is a good guy to relay the correct headers, and the guy will name `Darwinia`, and this relayer will be automatic add into the scenario when load from configure file,